 Different types of spider bites

-Spider bites are best considered in three medically relevant groups: big black spiders, redback spiders and all other spiders.
+Spider bites are best considered in 3 medically relevant groups: big black spiders, redback spiders and all other spiders.

-Big black spiders are funnel web spiders and any large black-looking spiders that may be a funnel web spider.
-Patients bitten by big black spiders must be managed as a medical emergency.
+Big black spiders are funnel web spiders and any large black-looking spiders that may be a funnel-web spider.
+If you’ve been bitten by a big black spider, you need to treat it as a medical emergency.

-Redback spiders are fairly easy to identify and their bites do not cause rapidly developing or life-threatening effects but many cause significant pain and systemic effects.
+Redback spiders are fairly easy to identify and their bites do not cause rapidly developing or life-threatening effects but many cause significant pain and other problems in your body.

-The funnel web spider which is found on the east coast of Australia is the most venomous spider in the world.
-It's a medium to large spider varying from one to five cm.
-Male funnel web spiders are more lightly built than female ones.
+The funnel-web spider, which is found on the east coast of Australia, is the most venomous spider in the world.
+It's a medium to large spider varying from 1 to 5 cm.
+Male funnel web-spiders are more lightly built than female ones.
 Their body colour can vary from black to brown and the bite from a funnel web spider can be extremely painful.

 First aid for a big black spider’s bite

 Bites from a funnel-web or mouse spider can be very dangerous.
 Provide emergency care including cardiopulmonary resuscitation (CPR) if needed.
 Calm the person and call triple zero (000) for an ambulance.